Honda in Formula One: Continued power unit supply to Red Bull after formal withdrawal (2022–2025)

 Following their decision to withdraw from Formula One at the end of 2021, Honda agreed to a deal with Red Bull to continue constructing, servicing, and supplying Red Bull Racing and Scuderia AlphaTauri with power units from its facility in Sakura.
-Honda Racing Corporation assumed responsibility for the programme, in a restructuring that also left it in control of Honda's other four-wheeled motorsports projects.
-The agreement initially only covered the 2022 season, after which Red Bull Powertrains would assume responsibility for engine supply, but later was extended to the end of the 2025 season.
-The Honda-designed and built engines were badged as Red Bull Powertrains units during the 2022 season, reflecting Honda's official withdrawal from Formula One.
-Honda's branding presence on the liveries and uniforms of the two teams was also reduced.
-The Honda logos on the cars' liveries and drivers' suits were replaced by that of HRC.
+The deal was made possible by a power unit development freeze introduced for 2022, which allowed Honda to scale back its F1 operations and redirect its resources to other projects while still supporting Red Bull as Honda RBPT (Honda Red Bull Powertrains).
+Honda Racing Corporation (HRC) assumed responsibility for the programme, in a restructuring that also left it in control of Honda's other four-wheeled motorsports projects.
+The agreement initially only covered the 2022 season, after which the new Red Bull Powertrains company would assume responsibility for the manufacture and supply of the Honda-designed engines, but was later extended to the end of the 2025 season.
+Honda therefore retained all the rights to their power units, with Red Bull mostly just providing financial support for their operation.

-However, at the 2022 Japanese Grand Prix, Honda and Red Bull Racing announced a strengthening of their partnership, with Honda branding returning to both Red Bull Racing and AlphaTauri's liveries for the remainder of the 2022 season.
+During the 2022 season, the Honda-designed and built engines were badged as Red Bull Powertrains (RBPT) units, reflecting Honda's official withdrawal from Formula One.
+Honda's branding presence on the liveries and uniforms of the two teams was also reduced, and the Honda logos on the cars' liveries and drivers' suits were replaced by that of HRC.
+At the 2022 Japanese Grand Prix – a race for which Honda was the title sponsor – Honda and Red Bull announced a strengthening of their partnership, with Honda branding returning to both Red Bull Racing and AlphaTauri's liveries for the remainder of the season and beyond.
 Honda returned as a named power unit supplier for the 2023 season, supplying power units badged as Honda RBPT.